 - Fear of losing control or being helpless

 - Change in routine

 - Insufficient preparation for

 If your child continues to feel apprehensive about going to the dentist, you may want to ask our Grand Rapids family dentists what options are available to help them feel more relaxed.
 Delaying dentist appointments for children only creates an opportunity for cavities to grow unchecked.
 A dentist for children deals with fearful patients every day and wants to help your child overcome their fear so they can maintain a healthy smile.

 Nitrous oxide (also called laughing gas) is mixed with oxygen and administered through a special mask placed over your child’s nose.
 Your child will then be asked to breathe in the gas which works quickly to help them relax.
 During the procedure, your child will be awake and responsive.
 However, most patients don’t remember what happened during the procedure.is safe for children and quickly wears off once the mask is removed.

 Oral Conscious Sedation

-If your child’s pediatric dentist decides that oral conscious sedation is most appropriate for your child’s level of anxiety, your child will drink a special medicine that helps them feel relaxed.
+If our pediatric dentists decide that oral conscious sedation is most appropriate for your child’s level of anxiety, your child will drink a special medicine that helps them feel relaxed.
 Keep in mind that you’ll need to closely monitor your child after the procedure and keep them at home for the rest of the day until the medicine wears off.
 Oral conscious sedation is safe, yet effective for .

 In rare cases, a child may need general anesthesia for dental procedures.
-For example, a child with special needs may not understand why their Grand Rapids pediatric dentist needs to drill into their tooth to remove a cavity and not cooperate unless put under general anesthesia.
+For example, a child with special needs may not understand why our Grand Rapids pediatric dentists need to drill into their tooth to remove a cavity and not cooperate unless put under general anesthesia.

-A pediatric special needs dentist will be able to help you determine the best way to treat your child.
+Our pediatric special needs dentists will be able to help you determine the best way to treat your child.
 For your child’s safety, we do the procedure in a hospital and have an anesthesiologist in charge of sedation.